-To provide common direction and consistency within each city and county Comprehensive Plan in Oregon, the Legislature in SB100, 1973, directed the Land Conservation and Development Commission (LCDC) to adopt Statewide Planning Goals and Guidelines.
-Goals are required to be addressed by law in Comprehensive Plans.
+To provide common direction and consistency within each city and county comprehensive plan in Oregon, the Legislature in SB100, 1973, directed the Land Conservation and Development Commission (LCDC) to adopt Statewide Planning Goals and Guidelines.
+Goals are required to be addressed by law in comprehensive plans.
 Guidelines are suggested ways to achieve the statewide values contained in the Goals.
 The Statewide Goals and Guidelines are to be used by cities and counties, special districts, and state and federal agencies in preparing, adopting, revising, and implementing comprehensive plans.
 They form the foundation of Oregon's Land Use Program.

 Today, Oregon's 19 Statewide Planning Goals developed through numerous public meetings identify statewide values, policies and concerns of Oregonians.
 The Goals provide the skeletal framework for comprehensive plans with each local government filling in and adopting the plan to reflect their own local needs and concerns.
+The 19 Goals are summarized in Appendix A.